 In order to request to have a study abroad course reviewed to determine its Loyola equivalent, follow these steps:

 - Look up the schedule of classes at your study abroad program and download the syllabi for each course you may take.
 Obtain the syllabi for all the courses you may take abroad, plus a few alternates.

-- Login to the Online Course Approval site (works best with Firefox or Internet Explorer) and follow all the instructions there.
+- After March 1, 2021, login to the Online Course Approval site and follow all the instructions there.

-- Once you've received all your course approvals, download the PDF of each of your course approvals from the Online Course Approval site, then upload each PDF to your study abroad applicaiton.
+- Once you've received all your course approvals, download the PDF of each of your course approvals from the Online Course Approval site, then upload each PDF to your study abroad application.

 Sometimes students end up taking a course or two that wasn't in their original plan.
 This may occur due to a class being cancelled or a time conflict.
 If any of your courses do change while you're abroad, you should submit the new courses to the Online Course Approval site, per the instructions on this page, as soon as possible to find out what the Loyola course equivalent is.
 Don't plan on getting courses approved retroactively when back at Loyola once your program is over.